Kipparis/tutorials/git/README.md

 # Git on the Server
 A remote repository is generally a _bare repository_ - a Git repository that has no working directory.
-In the simplest terms, a bare repository is the ocntents of your project's `.git` directory and nothing else.
+In the simplest terms, a bare repository is the contents of your project's `.git` directory and nothing else.

 ## Protocols <!-- {{{ -->
 Git can use four distinct protocols to transfer data: